 4. Replace To Louvered Doors

-If humidity is not a problem in your home, consider replacing your closet doors to louvered doors.
+If humidity is not a problem in your home, consider replacing your closet doors with louvered doors.
 These doors can help provide greater air circulation which is important for mold growth prevention.

 5. Change Wood To Wire Shelving